Welcome to today's edition of the Rush 24-7 podcast.

 And they start answering the question in that context.

-And it sounds impressive, and it is.
+And it is.

 It sounds like the person answering the question is a lifelong expert in this stuff.

-Uh lack of confidence over whether or not Romney could win.
+A lack of confidence over whether or not Romney could win.

-And finally, somebody said, Well, Rush, what do you think?
+And finally, somebody said, well, Rush, what do you think?

-And I said, Well, um I went for my little look, I'm not a professional with this, I'm not a political scientist.
+And I said, well, I went through my little, look, I'm not a professional with this.

-Uh counting votes, securing that's not my business.
+Counting votes, security, that's not my business.

-I my business is uh attracting an audience, um, holding the audience for as long as I can so I can charge confiscatory advertising rates, and that's not the same thing as getting votes.
+My business is attracting an audience, holding the audience for as long as I can so I can charge confiscatory advertising rates.

 And their mouths fell open.

-And these are all us, folks.
+And these are all us folks.

 None of this is criticism.